 Sometimes these symptoms can be caused by other problems, such as a hydrocele or epididymitis.

 Testicular cancer that has spread (metastasized) beyond the testicles and regional lymph nodes to other organs may cause other symptoms depending on the area of the body affected.
 Symptoms of late-stage testicular cancer may include:

 In most cases, the first sign of testicular cancer is a change in the size or shape of one or both testicles (testes).
 Often this change doesn't cause pain, though pain may be present.
 If unnoticed or untreated, testicular cancer may spread (metastasize) to other areas of the body.

-After you are diagnosed with testicular cancer, you and your doctor will begin planning your treatment.
-Nearly all men with testicular cancer have surgery.
+After you are diagnosed with testicular cancer, you and your doctor will start to plan your treatment.
+Nearly everyone who has testicular cancer has surgery.
 After surgery, you may have other treatments, if they are needed.
 This depends on your choices, the type of cells involved, and the stage of your cancer.

 Testicular cancer is one of the most curable forms of cancer, especially during its early stages.
-If you have symptoms of testicular cancer, see a doctor as soon as possible.
+If you have symptoms, see a doctor as soon as possible.